simplificator/datatrans/README.markdown

  render js: "window.location='#{path}'"
 ```

 You do not have to [settle a transaction](https://api-reference.datatrans.ch/#tag/v1transactions/operation/settle) by yourself: we set `"autoSettle": true` by default when authorizing a transaction, which means the transaction will be settled automatically.
+This can be overridden by setting `auto_settle: false` when authorizing a transaction.

 Transaction status
 ------------------